 Agency governance should also monitor the schedule and milestones (as well as budget and scope) to ensure significant deviations are discussed before issues become insurmountable.

-As a component of the implementation plan, the business unit updates it policies and procedures and other documentation for internal and external use.
+As a component of the implementation plan, the business unit updates its policies and procedures and other documentation for internal and external use.

 The project team develops the test plan.
 This may be completed in partnership with a contractor, if one has been retained for the project.
 The test plan defines responsibilities, identifies test methodologies and phases, and identifies the test environment throughout the project lifecycle.
 Testing is often best performed by members of the business and/or stakeholders as they are most familiar with the work that needs to be accomplished within the new system.
-You can document the test plan using the test plan tool or a similar agency template and attach the plan to the task in your project management software and submit it with your phase review information.
+Document the test plan using the test plan tool or a similar agency template and attach the plan to the task in the project management software and submit it with the phase review information.

-The project team (or change manager if a dedicated change manager has been retained on the project) develops (or updates from PLAN) the training plan.
+The change management team updates the training plan.
 The training plan describes how users will be trained including the targeted audience segments and the level and details of training for each, course materials and training media, measurement of training effectiveness, and plans for ongoing or remedial training.
-You can document the training plan using the training plan tool or a similar agency template.
-Development of the training approach and plan typically begin in PLAN during the organizational change management series of tasks.
+The change management team can document the training plan using the training plan tool or a similar agency template.

-The project team creates a go-live checklist which identifies the key activities and milestones must be complete in advance of go-live.
-You can develop the go-live checklist using the go-live checklist tool or a similar agency template and attach the plan to the task in your project management software and submit it with your phase review information.
+The project team creates a Solution go-live checklist which identifies the key activities and milestones that must be complete in advance of go-live.
+Develop the go-live checklist using the go-live checklist tool or a similar agency template and attach the plan to the task in the project management software and submit it with the phase review information.

 The project team prepares to transition to operations and conducts a transition to operations review.
-The review provides and documents a comprehensive analysis of all facets of readiness, including organizational readiness and contingency planning, prior to the implementation.
-The project team documents its preparedness to release its product or new process/system in the project record.
-You can attached it to the corresponding task in your project management software.
+The review provides and documents a comprehensive analysis of all facets of readiness, including organizational go-live readiness and contingency planning, prior to the implementation.
+The project team documents its preparedness to release its product or new process/system in the project repository.
+The project manager attaches it to the corresponding task in the project management software.
 If the team finds that the project is not ready to transition to operations, the project manager should discuss options to remediate problem areas with the sponsor and steering committee.

 The project manager submits the materials to agency governance for review.
 The EXECUTE and BUILD phase review is a formal examination of the primary project deliverables to ensure the project is likely to meet its objectives before releasing the solution and advancing to the next phase of the project.

-The project team receives a confirmation of receipt of deliverables and, upon completion of the review, a disposition.
-At the completion of the EXECUTE and BUILD phase, approval to proceed permits “go live” to occur and allocation of funding resources for the MONITOR and CONTROL phase.
+At the completion of the EXECUTE and BUILD phase, approval to proceed by agency governance permits “go live” to occur and releases funding for the MONITOR and CONTROL phase.